 (2) All persons, individually or with others and regardless of age, may enter into an agreement with a bank for the lease of a safe deposit box and shall be bound by the terms of the agreement.

 (3) This section shall not be construed to affect the rights, liabilities, or responsibilities of participants in an electronic fund transfer under the federal Electronic Fund Transfer Act, 15 U.S.C.
-1693 et seq., as the act existed on January 1, 2017, and shall not affect the legal relationships between a minor and any person other than the bank.
+1693 et seq., as such act existed on January 1, 2020, and shall not affect the legal relationships between a minor and any person other than the bank.